Neermita18/Speech-Understanding-Major/README.md

 - Accurate transcription of code-switched content (English-Hindi)
 - Automatic removal of filler words for improved clarity
 - Translation to Bengali, a low-resource language
-- Custom voice synthesis using advanced TTS models
+- Custom voice synthesis using speech features and TTS models

 ### Technologies Used
 - Whisper for initial transcription
 - Google Cloud Speech-to-Text for verification
 - Custom preprocessing pipeline for filler word removal
-- Neural TTS system for Bengali voice generation
+- Google TTS system for Bengali voice generation

 ### Results
 - Successfully generated high-quality Bengali audio with natural voice characteristics